derek-dchu/Java/notes/oop.md

 	* If we override `equals()`, we must override `hashCode()` as well.

 * `protected void finalize() throws Throwable`
-  Called by the garbage collector on an object when garbage collection determines that there are no more references to the object
+  Called by the garbage collector on an object when garbage collection determines to reclaim memory of the object.

 * `public final Class getClass()`
   Returns the runtime class of an object.